openaustralia/database-backup/README.md

+# OpenAustralia Foundation Backups

+This repository contains details of all of OpenAustralia Foundation's backups and how to restore them.
+It also contains a script we use on some servers to do database backups and store them on Amazon S3.

+## Backup and restore procedures

+TODO.

+## database-backup.sh

-A simple script for dumping all the mysql and postgres databases on an Ubuntu box and backing them up to S3 with https://github.com/zertrin/duplicity-backup
+This script is a little misleadingly named as it also backs up directories to S3.
+It started off life as a simple script for dumping all the MySQL and PostgreSQL databases on an Ubuntu box and backing them up to S3 with https://github.com/zertrin/duplicity-backup

-Going to be using this for the OpenAustralia Foundation

 Before you start:
 cp duplicity-backup.conf.example duplicity-backup.conf